boilnserve/cabbage/README.md

 Set your API keys and other secrets in the `.env` file at the project root.
 Edit `.env` and fill in the appropriate values.
 Example:
 OPENAI_API_KEY=sk-...
-ANTHROPIC_API_KEY=...
+GOOGLE_API_KEY=...

 ---

 ### 2. Experiment Settings

-- All experiment parameters (models, evaluation pipeline, etc.) are defined in `docs/all_experiments.yaml`.
+- All experiment parameters (models, evaluation pipeline, etc.) are defined in `configs/all_experiments.yaml`.
 - Edit this file to:
     - Change experiment names, dataset or output paths, etc.
     - Customize which models to evaluate and judge.
     - Modify any other experiment settings.

-You can also create or modify additional YAML files within the `docs/` and `experiment_configs/` directories as needed for custom experiments.
+You can also create or modify additional YAML files within the `configs/` and `experiment_configs/` directories as needed for custom experiments.

 ---